 Puerto Viejo is a paradise for surfers and beach lovers.
-But aside from surfing, there are plenty of other exciting adventures to experience in this amazing town.
+But aside from surfing, there are plenty of other exciting things to do in Puerto Viejo Costa Rica.

-Sounds to me it’s one of the best places in Costa Rica to enjoy nature and nature-related activities such as surfing, snorkeling and trekking.
-It also has its share of the best wildlife reserves, national park and protected coasts which are main characteristics of a Costa Rican town or city, if you ask me.
+Sounds to me like it’s one of the best places in Costa Rica to enjoy nature and nature-related activities such as surfing, snorkeling, and trekking.
+It also has its share of the best wildlife reserves, national parks, and protected coasts which are the main characteristics of a Costa Rican town or city, if you ask me.

 These months, although there will still be a chance of rain showers, have proven to be the friendliest months when it comes to tours and activities.